Prune belly syndrome, also known as triad syndrome or Eagle-Barrett syndrome, is characterized by three abnormalities:

 Preserving testicular function:

-- Orchidopexy: If your son’s testicles are not descended into his scrotum by 6 months of age, we will recommend that they are surgically moved into the scrotum through a surgery called orchidopexy.
+- Orchiopexy: If your son’s testicles are not descended into his scrotum by 6 months of age, we will recommend that they are surgically moved into the scrotum through a surgery called orchiopexy (also called orchidopexy).
 Generally a small incision is made in the groin area and in the scrotum.
 The testicle is pulled down and placed in a small pouch in the scrotum and attached with stitches.
 Since many boys with prune belly have testicles in the abdomen, this surgery may need to be done in a two-staged approach or at the time of the abdominal wall reconstruction.

 Abdominal wall reconstruction: Reconstruction of the abdominal wall involves removal of the “prune-like” excess folds of skin and tightening of the abnormal muscles to create a smoother abdominal wall appearance.

 Children with prune belly syndrome require careful observation throughout their lives.
 We will monitor your child’s bladder and kidney development and function on a regular basis.

 As your child nears adulthood, our dedicated Urology Transitional Care Program is here to help you and your child prepare for the transition from pediatric to adult medical care.
 For patients with complex urologic conditions like prune belly syndrome, it is especially important that the care they receive remains effective and streamlined.
 Learn more about how this collaboration between CHOP and the Hospital of the University of Pennsylvania (HUP) can support you through this process.